zhibirc/bookmarklets/readme.md

 This fun bookmarklet allows you to translate the so-called "normal" speech in **Russian**/**Ukrainian**/**English** to Yoda's language.
 Just select an original language and enter some.

+## Contributing

+Pull requests with your own favorite bookmarklets are highly welcome.